Green That Life

 Help Out Mother Earth

 Now that you’ve celebrated Earth Day and nature, take some time to give back to Mother Earth.
-Fittingly, the theme of this year’s Earth Day is climate action.
-Even if you’re housebound, you can do your part with an activity as simple as staying informed about climate change and other environmental issues.
+Fittingly, the theme of this year’s Earth Day is “restore our earth.”
+Even if you’re not attending an Earth Day event, you can do your part with an activity as simple as staying informed about climate change and other environmental issues.

-Other ways to get involved include showing your support for an environmental cause or making a donation to an environmental organization.
+Other ways to take climate action include showing your support for an environmental cause or making a donation to an environmental organization.
 Here are some additional, Earth-Day-related, activities:

 • VolunteerMatch, the world leader in volunteerism has compiled hundreds of volunteer opportunities that can be accomplished from home or locally.

-• Join Earth Day Challenge 2020, the world’s largest citizen science initiative to gather critical environmental data near you.
+• Join Earth Day Challenge, the world’s largest citizen science initiative to gather critical environmental data near you.
+Through a mobile app, this initiative helps monitor and mitigate threats to environmental and human health.

 • Advocate from home by making an Earth Day Window Sign that shows your support and encourages your neighbors to take action with you.